isaammelo/Fraud-Detection-Capstone-Project/README.md

 - `isFraud` (0 = non-fraud, 1 = fraud)

 **Class Distribution:**
-- About 96.5% non-fraud
+- ~96.5% non-fraud
-- About 3.5% fraud (high imbalance)
+- ~3.5% fraud (highly imbalanced)

 **Key Features:**
-- Transaction amount (`TransactionAmt`)
+- `TransactionAmt` → transaction amount
-- Card-related features (`card1–card6`)
-- Address features (`addr1`, `addr2`)
+- `TransactionDT` → time-related feature
+- `card1–card6` → anonymized card information
+- `addr1, addr2` → billing location
-- Behavioral features (`C1–C14`)
+- `C1–C14` → behavioral count features
-- Time-related features (`D1–D15`)
+- `D1–D15` → time-based features
-- Engineered features (`V1–V339`)
+- `V1–V339` → engineered features capturing risk patterns

-**Note:** Dataset is not included due to Kaggle rules.
-Download it and place it in the `data/` folder.
+**Note:** The dataset is not included in this repository due to Kaggle restrictions.
+Download it from the link above and place it in the `data/` folder.

 ---

 ## 4. Data Preprocessing

+**Merging Datasets**
-- Merged transaction and identity datasets using `TransactionID`
+The transaction and identity datasets were merged using `TransactionID`, combining transaction-level information with identity and device-related features.

+**Handling Missing Values**
-- Dropped columns with more than 70% missing values
+Columns with more than 70% missing values were removed since they contained very little useful information.
+For the remaining data:
-- Filled missing numeric values with median
-- Filled categorical values with mode
+- Numeric features were filled using the median
+- Categorical features were filled using the mode

+**Feature Engineering**
+Additional features were created to improve model performance and capture fraud-related patterns:
+- `log_TransactionAmt` to reduce skewness in transaction amounts
+- `email_domain_match` to compare purchaser and recipient email domains
+- `missing_count` to measure how much data is missing per transaction
-- Applied one-hot encoding for categorical variables
+- Frequency encoding for high-cardinality categorical variables

-- Split data into 80/20 train and test sets
+**Encoding and Splitting**
+Categorical variables were converted into numerical format so they could be used in machine learning models.
+The dataset was then split into training and testing sets using an 80/20 split while preserving the class distribution.

+**Feature Scaling**
-- Applied scaling for models like Logistic Regression
-- Tree-based models were trained without scaling
+Scaling was applied for models like Logistic Regression that require standardized inputs.
+Tree-based models such as Random Forest and XGBoost were trained without scaling.

 ---

 ## 5. Exploratory Data Analysis (EDA)

+Exploratory Data Analysis was performed to better understand patterns in the dataset and how they relate to fraudulent transactions.

 **Class Imbalance:**
-Only about 3.5% of transactions are fraud, which makes the problem challenging.
+Only about 3.5% of transactions are fraud, which shows that the dataset is highly imbalanced.
+This means that accuracy alone is not a reliable metric, and special techniques are needed to detect fraud effectively.

 ![Class Imbalance](images/class_imbalance.png)

 **Transaction Amount Distribution:**
-Most transactions are small, with a few large outliers.
+Most transactions are small, with a few very large values.
+Fraudulent transactions tend to show a different pattern, often including more extreme values, which supports the use of transformations like `log_TransactionAmt`.

 ![Transaction Distribution](images/transaction_distribution.png)

 **Observations:**
 - Fraud cases are much fewer than non-fraud
-- Transaction amounts are not evenly distributed
+- Transaction amounts are highly skewed
+- Fraud patterns suggest that both very small and very large transactions can be risky
-- The dataset requires models that can handle imbalance
+- The dataset requires models that can handle imbalance and capture complex patterns

 ---

 ## 6. Modeling Approach

+Several models were tested to evaluate their ability to detect fraudulent transactions.

 **Baseline Model:**
-- Logistic Regression
+- Logistic Regression → simple and interpretable model used to establish a performance baseline

 **Other Models:**
-- Decision Tree
+- Decision Tree → captures non-linear patterns but can overfit
-- Random Forest
+- Random Forest → ensemble method that improves stability and handles complex relationships
-- XGBoost
+- XGBoost → gradient boosting model known for strong performance on tabular data and handling imbalance effectively

 **Imbalance Handling:**
 - Random Oversampling
 - SMOTE
 - ADASYN

-These were used to improve fraud detection for the minority class.
+These techniques were applied to improve detection of the minority fraud class.

+**Final Model Choice:**
+XGBoost performed the best based on ROC-AUC and provided the strongest balance between precision and recall.
+It also works well with SHAP for model interpretation.

 ---

 ## 7. Model Training

+## 7. Model Training

 **Tools Used:**
-- scikit-learn
+- scikit-learn → Logistic Regression, Decision Tree, Random Forest, preprocessing, and evaluation metrics
-- xgboost
+- xgboost → XGBClassifier for gradient boosting
-- imbalanced-learn
+- imbalanced-learn → RandomOverSampler, SMOTE, ADASYN
-- shap
+- shap → TreeExplainer, summary plots, and waterfall plots for interpretation
-- joblib

-**Process:**
-- Split data into training and testing sets
-- Train models on training data
-- Evaluate using test data
-- Apply imbalance techniques to improve recall
-- Compare models using multiple metrics
+- joblib → saving trained models

+**Hyperparameters:**
+Random Forest was trained using RandomForestClassifier with n_estimators=100, random_state=42, and n_jobs=-1 to allow parallel processing.
+XGBoost baseline was trained using XGBClassifier with n_estimators=200, max_depth=6, learning_rate=0.1, subsample=0.8, colsample_bytree=0.8, random_state=42, and eval_metric set to "logloss".
+For the final XGBoost model, class imbalance was handled by adjusting scale_pos_weight, calculated as the ratio of non-fraud to fraud cases in the training data.

+**Training Process:**
+Tree-based models were trained on the full training dataset, while models requiring scaling were trained on a smaller subset for efficiency.
+Imbalance handling techniques such as Random Oversampling, SMOTE, and ADASYN were applied to improve fraud detection.
+The final XGBoost model was evaluated using stratified cross-validation to ensure consistent performance across folds.
+All models were compared using precision, recall, F1-score, and ROC-AUC.

 ---

 ## 8. Results

 **Metrics Used:**
-- Recall → detects fraud cases
-- Precision → accuracy of fraud predictions
-- F1-score → balance between precision and recall
-- ROC-AUC → overall performance
+Recall measures how many actual fraud cases are correctly detected, which is critical since missing fraud leads to direct financial loss.
+Precision measures how often a predicted fraud case is actually fraud, meaning low precision leads to too many false alarms.
+F1-score balances precision and recall into a single value.
+ROC-AUC measures how well the model separates fraud from non-fraud across all thresholds.

 **Best Model: XGBoost**

 ![Confusion Matrix](images/confusion_matrix_xgboost.png)

-**Results Summary:**
-- Very strong at identifying non-fraud cases
-- Very few false positives
-- Good detection of fraud cases

-**Model Comparison:**
+**Model Performance:**
+XGBoost achieved the best overall performance, with a ROC-AUC around 0.93–0.94 and a strong balance between precision and recall.
+Random Forest also performed well but slightly below XGBoost.
+Logistic Regression had the weakest performance, mainly due to its inability to capture complex non-linear patterns in the data.

+**Effect of Imbalance Handling:**
+Applying techniques such as Random Oversampling, SMOTE, and ADASYN improved recall significantly by allowing the model to detect more fraud cases.
+However, this came at the cost of lower precision, meaning more false positives were introduced.
+Among all approaches, XGBoost without heavy oversampling provided the best balance between detecting fraud and avoiding excessive false alarms.

+**Threshold Adjustment:**
+The classification threshold can be adjusted to prioritize recall over precision.
+Lowering the threshold increases the number of detected fraud cases, which is important in real-world fraud detection where missing fraud is more costly than flagging legitimate transactions.

+**Key Takeaways:**
-- Logistic Regression → lowest performance
+- XGBoost achieved the highest overall performance
-- Decision Tree → moderate
-- Random Forest → strong
+- Random Forest was a strong alternative
-- XGBoost → best

-**Imbalance Techniques:**
-- Improved recall
-- Increased false positives
+- Imbalance techniques improved recall but increased false positives
-- XGBoost without heavy oversampling gave better balance
+- There is a clear tradeoff between precision and recall depending on business needs

 ---

+## 9. Model Interpretation

 ## 9. Model Interpretation